drasi-project/docs/docs/content/solution-developer/continuous-queries/_index.md

 1. Create a YAML file containing the Continuous Query Resource Definition.
 This can be stored in your solution repo and versioned along with all the other solution code / resources.
 1. Run Kubectl to apply the YAML file, creating the Continuous Query

-As soon as the Continuous Query is created it will start running, monitoring its sources for changes and generating results in response to changes.
+When a new Continuous Query is created it:
+1. Subscribes to its Sources, describing the types of change it wants to receive.
+1. Queries its Sources to load the initial data for its query result.
+1. Begins processing the stream of SourceChangeEvents from its Sources that represent the sequence of low-level database changes that have occurred (inserts, updated, deletes) and translates them into changes to its query result.

 Here is a simple example of the resource definition for the Incident Alerting Continuous Query used in the example above: